nox-devices/GRDBCustomSQLiteBuild/README.md

 ## Load Extensions

 > [!NOTE]
 > The first step below will hopefully become a default for the `GRDBCustom` project so that you don't have to do this manually every time.
-But I have no idea if that if feasible.
+But I have no idea if that is feasible.

 > [!NOTE]
 > The second step is inspired by the [SQLiteVec](https://github.com/jkrukowski/SQLiteVec) package that demonstrates how to load SQLite extensions in a Swift package (but using `sqlite3.c` directly, without GRDB as wrapper).